 - Retains, at all times, executive authority to make decisions concerning overall management. - Grants the Incident Commander the authority to make executive decisions concerning the overall management of the emergency. - Announces levels of campus evacuations.
-All decisions concerning the discontinuation of university functions, cancellation of classes, or cessation of operations, rests with the President or his/her designee. - President or his/her designee shall be responsible for declaring any major institutional disaster. - Works with the Chief of Police, the Emergency Management Director, and the Damage Assessment Team in assessing damages from the emergency and preparing the university's specific responses. - Informs all employees under his/her direction of the emergency situations as appropriate. - Understands the EOP and is prepared to accept incident responsibilities as needed, as directed by the Incident Commander or Emergency Management Director, or designee.
+All decisions concerning the discontinuation of university functions, cancellation of classes, or cessation of operations, rests with the President or his/her designee. - President or his/her designee shall be responsible for declaring any major institutional disaster. - Works with the Damage Assessment Team in assessing damages from the emergency and preparing the university's specific responses. - Activating the business continuity plan (Annex A: Business Continuity Plan). - Informs all employees under his/her direction of the emergency situations as appropriate. - Consulting with and advising appropriate officials (system, local, state, federal) during declared emergencies, disaster declaration, and when implementation of the business continuity plan. - Understands the EOP and is prepared to accept incident responsibilities as needed, as directed by the Incident Commander or Emergency Management Director, or designee.